section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 5. Extra Features
 6. Let's Recap

 > If you want to take a look at the code step-by-step, check out the [Github Repo](https://github.com/zolomohan/react-native-agora-livestreaming-app).
-I've made commits for each and every step in this tutorial.
+I've made commits for every step in this tutorial.

 # Setting up the Development Environment